riddlework/csc-345-project-1/README.md

 the worst-case runtime of the algorithm is $O(N^2)$ (when the algorithm is sorted in reverse order).

-The time complexity of the fully polynomial time approximation scheme depends on the time complexity of sorting curSums in ascending order.
+The time complexity of the fully polynomial time approximation scheme (FPTAS) depends on the time complexity of sorting curSums in ascending order.
 Since this is done using insertion sort, its best-case runtime is $O(k)$ and its worst-case runtime is $O(k^2)$, where  $k$ is the size of the ArrayList.
 Since the time